Kansas Funders

 Grant-Making Per Year: In 2019, the Foundation provided grants in the amount of $803,886.

 Recovery and Supportive Housing Grantee Example: The Ashby House is a grantee based in Salina, Kansas, in rural Saline County.
-The Ashby House offers sober living facilities for individuals struggling with substance abuse, as well as their children.
+The Ashby House offers sober living facilities for individuals, including those who have children and who are struggling with substance use disorders.

 Kansas Health Foundation